git-masi/sportradar-challenge/README.md

 ### Run local tasks

-First run the "start docker containers" task.
+First run the `start docker containers` task.

 This should start the database, pgAdmin, PostgREST API server, and swagger API server.

-Once the containers have started run the "dev" task.
+Once the containers have started run the `dev` task.

 This should start local development and you will see logs for services that have started.